bflaven/assets-for-Zambia-training/1_introduction/1_5_leveraging_on_fmm_experience.md

 **Using WP remain a good choice, excellent learning curb, many implicit advantages.**

 - Buying theme is good starter.
-Think mobile first
+- Think mobile first
-Benchmark other WP websites aof other news websites Prospect news source audiences and always goes for quick win.
+- Benchmark other WP websites and other news websites
+- Prospect news source audiences and always goes for quick win.

-- Implement Continuous integration (testing, staging and production) Define few KPI and improve performance on it
+- Implement Continuous integration (testing, staging and production)
+- Define few KPI (maybe only 1) and improve performance on it
-Avoid complexity between all the stakeholders, choose SMART objectives.
+- Avoid complexity between all the stakeholders, choose SMART objectives.

 - Do not tweaking your purchased WP theme.
-Testing and developing your own plugins to extend features is better than twisting WP with existing WP plugins (semi-advanced)
+- Testing and developing your own plugins to extend features is better than twisting WP with existing WP plugins (semi-advanced)

 **(iv) Audit ffrom the current website (AUDIT V2 znbc.co.zm)** **Some elements from the audit of the website, Here is a quick start for the audit of the website view-source:https://www.znbc.co.zm/**